Knotx/knotx/documentation/src/main/wiki/GettingStarted.md

 ```
 This section configures the Knot.x HTTP server.
 The config node consists of:
 - **http.port** - an HTTP port on which the server listens for requests,
-- **preserved.headers** - an array of HTTP Headers that will be forwarded to service calls,
 - **dependencies** - Vert.x Event Bus addresses to Knot.x verticles used by Knot.x
     - **repository.address** - event bus address of Knot.x Repository verticle.
 This is the same value as **service.name** in the **repository** section of the `application.json`
     - **engine.address** - event bus address of Knot.x Template Engine verticle.
 This is the same value as **service.name** in the **templateEngine** section of the `application.json`